Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-The efficiency-success analysis showed that many high success pages still induce long paths, repeated backtracking, or high dead-end rates.
-These are unecessary navigational costs that are not acceptable in Wikispeedia.
-With a correct penalizaiton of these hidden costs a complex efficiency property that cannot be reduced to popularity or success frequency alone is produced.
+The efficiency-success analysis shows that many high-success pages still induce long paths, repeated backtracking, or high dead-end rates.
+These are unnecessary navigational costs that are not acceptable in Wikispeedia.
+With a correct penalization of these hidden costs, we obtain a complex efficiency property that cannot be reduced to popularity or success frequency alone.

-For better calculations metrics where lower values indicate better performance (backtracking frequency and duration) are inverted and normalized prior to aggregation.
+For better calculations, metrics where lower values indicate better performance (backtracking frequency and duration) are inverted and normalized prior to aggregation.

-So using this we are able to separate the hubs that appear out of pure attraction due to popularity from the ones that help with mindfull pathfinding aimed at reaching the final goal.
+Using this, we are able to separate hubs that appear out of pure attraction (due to popularity) from those that help with mindful pathfinding aimed at reaching the final goal.

 The parallel coordinates plot below breaks the efficiency score into its three metrics.